 The Ross Township Police Department began in 1956 and is a community oriented law enforcement agency that provides 24 hour coverage to approximately 8,300 residents over an area of nearly 36 square miles.

-The Department currently has an authorized strength of 17 sworn officers consisting of one full time chief of police, 14 part time patrol officers, one detective, one school resource officer and one part time administrative assistant.
-Ross Township Police Officers were dispatched to over 4,400 calls for service in 2017.
+The Department currently has an authorized strength of 18 sworn officers consisting of one full time Chief of Police,3 full time patrol officers, 7 part time patrol officers, one full time school resource officers and one part time administrative assistant.
+Ross Township Police Officers were dispatched to over 4,400 calls for service in 2019.
 That number does not include calls that were called into the station, or calls the officers initiated themselves.
 Those calls included, but were not limited to, motor vehicle crashes, assaults, burglaries, domestic disturbances, drug offenses, traffic enforcement, residential and commercial alarms and a variety of other criminal and non-criminal incidents.
 The total number of calls for service does not necessarily include calls made to the police department, or self-initiated activity for each officer that results in an arrest report or other documentation.

 Ross Township’s detective section has a number of investigative responsibilities which include preparing criminal cases for prosecution, conducting new-hire background checks, intelligence gathering, investigating unsolved crimes, recovering stolen property and processing crime scenes to preserve evidence.

 The School Resource Officers serve the faculty and students of Ross Local Schools.
 They are responsible for creating and maintaining a safer school environment and serve as the primary liaison between the police department and school district.
 If you have any information about an ongoing investigation or other criminal activity, you may contact the Ross Township Police Department at (513) 863-2337.